Eighth Wonder (band)

-Eighth Wonder were an English pop band, formed in 1983 in London, initially composed of singer/model/actress Patsy Kensit, her brother Jamie Kensit, Steve Grantley, Geoff Beauchamp, Nigel Davis, Jake Walters and Lawrence Lewis.
-The band first enjoyed major success in Japan and Italy in 1985–87, before finally breaking through in the UK and across Europe in 1988, thanks to their hit single "I'm Not Scared".
+Eighth Wonder were an English pop band, formed in 1983 in London.
+Initially composed of singer/model/actress Patsy Kensit, her brother Jamie Kensit, Steve Grantley, Geoff Beauchamp, Nigel Davis, Jake Walters and Lawrence Lewis, at the peak of their success they were a four-piece of the Kensits, Grantley and Beauchamp.
+The band first enjoyed major success in Japan and Italy in 1985–87, before finally breaking through in the UK and across Europe in 1988, thanks to their hit single "I'm Not Scared", which made the Top 10 in the UK.
+They scored another UK Top 20 hit with "Cross My Heart" before breaking up in 1989, with Patsy Kensit continuing her successful acting career.

 Biography

 Early years

 Eighth Wonder's roots are with a band called Spice.
 In 1983, Jamie Kensit auditioned his sister Patsy Kensit, then aged 15, for the vacant job of lead singer in his new band.
 The line-up consisted of her on vocals, Jamie Kensit and Geoff Beauchamp on guitar, Lawrence Lewis on bass, Jake Walters on drums and Nigel Davis on percussion.
 Spice made their live debut in autumn 1983, and then spent the next year playing further gigs, hoping to gain some attention from record labels.

 In late 1984, Davis left to start the band Slipstream, and keyboard-player Alex Godson joined the remaining members.
 They renamed themselves Eighth Wonder and Patsy Kensit began to write songs for the band.
 Their first gig as Eighth Wonder was in November 1984 in Wimbledon, London and further gigs followed, including at Queen Elizabeth College in Kensington.
 It was at one of these that Stephen Woolley, co-owner of Palace Films, and director Julien Temple offered Patsy Kensit the role of Crepe Suzette in their 1986 movie musical Absolute Beginners.
 Eighth Wonder contributed a song to the soundtrack.